Big Heavy Stuff: Formation, Pops Like Crazy, and Truck (1990–1993)

-Trouble & Desire, label shifts, and Maximum Sincere (1994–1999)
+Trouble & Desire, Covered in Bruises, label shifts, and Maximum Sincere (1994–1999)

 The band released their second EP Trouble & Desire in November 1994.
 Jones was then replaced on bass by Eliot Fish (another former member of Templebears).
 The stabilized lineup released a third EP Covered in Bruises in August 1995, and it was the band's final release on Volition.
 In the United States, "Birthday" was released as a single to promote the EP via DeSoto Records (which was owned by two members of the post-hardcore band Jawbox).

 Big Heavy Stuff then signed with Hypnotized, a sub-label of Shock Records.
 They issued two singles, "Big Mouth" (October 1996) and "May" (March 1997).
 Both were from their second album, Maximum Sincere, released in May 1997 via Hypnotized.
 A few months later, in the midst of a national tour, Polley departed from the band.
 At her urging, she was replaced on guitar by former Daisygrinders member, Adam Young.
 Two more singles from the album were released in November.
 The lineup of G. Atkinson, Fish, Kennedy, and Young recorded a live five-track EP late in 1997, Live at the Thebarton Theatre, on Hypnotized.
 Big Heavy Stuff were then chosen as the main backing band on Radiohead's Australia leg of their Against Demons Tour (in February and March 1998).
 By 1999 however, Polley had replaced Young in turn, and the quartet left Hypnotized.

 Size of the Ocean, mainstream success, Dear Friends and Enemies, and disbandment (2000–2006)

 The band gained the attention of popular Australian alternative rock band Jebediah, who added Big Heavy Stuff to the roster of Redline Records in 2000, an independent label that Jebediah co-founded with its then-management company Naked Ape Management.
 The arrangement with Redline facilitated the release of their third studio album, Size of the Ocean (March 2001).
-Although it did not appear on the ARIA Albums Chart, it peaked at No. 17 on the ARIA Alternative Albums and No. 10 on the ARIA Hitseekers Albums charts.
+Although it did not appear on the ARIA Albums chart, it peaked at No. 17 on the ARIA Alternative Albums and No. 10 on the ARIA Hitseekers charts.
 It provided the single "Hibernate" which was listed at No. 77 on the Hottest 100 of 2001 ranking by Australian national radio station Triple J, a list that was voted on by the station's listeners.
 Also in 2001, Size of the Ocean was nominated in the ARIA Award for Best Adult Alternative Album category.

 In 2004, the band released their fourth and final album Dear Friends and Enemies, also on Redline, which was produced by Wayne Connolly (Silverchair) and David Trump (Bluebottle Kiss).
-It peaked at No. 94 on the ARIA Albums Chart.
+It peaked at No. 94 on the ARIA Albums chart (the band's first appearance on the global-encompassing chart) and also at No. 04 on the ARIA Hitseekers chart.
 In 2006, after performing at the Come Together Music Festival in Luna Park Sydney, the band went on an indefinite hiatus.
 It was later announced, via FBi Radio, that the band had dissolved.